 Mechanism.
 A third variable mediates the impact of the cause on the effect.

 Counterfactual.
-In absence of causes, effects are less likely to occur.
+In the absence of causes, effects are less likely to occur.

 [END NL]

-These four criteria allow us to discuss and vet causes instead of simply evaluating associations.
+These four criteria allow us to discuss and vet causes rather than simply evaluating associations.
 In recent decades, statisticians have revisited their approach of avoiding causal interpretation and have introduced new techniques and methods that allow for evaluation of causality.
 For example, causal network models are an alternative to regression analysis.
 Network models allow the verification of the four assumptions of causality; regression models do not.
-Another example, propensity scoring, allows statisticians to remove confounding in multivariate analysis and provide a causal estimate of the impact of a variable.
+Another example, propensity scoring, allows statisticians to remove confounding in multivariate analysis and provides a causal estimate of the impact of a variable.
 This book starts with associations and conditional probabilities, but it uses these concepts to move on to propensity-matched regression analysis or causal networks.
 Even in early chapters, where we discuss stratification and distributions, we lay the foundation for causal interpretations.
 In openly discussing causality, this book differs from many other introductory books on statistics.

 [INSERT EXHIBIT]

-Exhibit 1.1 Content in Managerial Statistics Courses
+Exhibit 1.1 Comparison of Emphasis of Managerial Statistics Books